 mud, but also incorporates modern design techniques.
 Other features that can be used in home building include earthen floors, stone ovens and living roof designs which keep the home cool by using plants and soil.

 This home is 160 square feet in size, features bamboo flooring and has cedar siding.
 The kitchen is powered using 110 AC power.
 The

 roof is double insulated for more effective heating and cooling and a complete gutter system is included.
 Plumbing was omitted to avoid zoning concerns, and the home is for sale at a modest price

 The Spite House

-The Spite House was built in in 1830 in Alexandria, Virginia.
+This home was built in in 1830 in Alexandria, Virginia.
 It measures 7 feet wide and a total of 320 square feet.
-Built by closing in an alley and using the exterior walls of the two adjacent buildings as the interior walls for this home, the Spite House has all of the modern conveniences of home and
+Built by closing in alley and using the exterior walls of the two adjacent buildings as the interior walls for this home, the Spite House has all of the modern conveniences of home and

 includes an outdoor patio-garden that is, like the home, only 7 feet wide.

 These remarkable homes can be as small as a single shipping container or as large and luxurious as you can afford.
 For tiny homes, furniture is

 designed to serve double and triple uses, folding into and out of walls, floors and ceilings.
 Another usage for shipping containers is design modular rooms which can be inserted into specially cut

 Houseboats, by and large, are tiny homes.
 This one is less than 500 square feet, uses solar power to provide 12 volt electricity to the appliances, and includes a kitchen and dining area.
 Cooking is done on a 2 burner gas stove and the home is supported on recycled 55 gallon drums.
 Complete with a lower deck and roof access, this is a small home with the potential to go anywhere, either by water or pulled by trailer to a launching facility.